Word-level Embeddings for Cross-Task Transfer Learning in Speech Processing: Transfer learning experiments

 \subsection{Speech, music and noise classification}

-We used the MUSAN dataset~\cite{musan2015} to classify the following three different categories of audio recordings: speech (recordings from the US government and librivox.org), music and noise.
-We kept randomly selected 10\% of the data as the held-out evaluation set.
-We employed the same setup as in the previous experiment except, here, we discarded all samples shorter than 1024 ms. All such short samples were recordings of noise and including them could lead to the biased classification based solely on their duration, rather than the acoustic content.
+We used the MUSAN dataset~\cite{musan2015} to classify three different categories of audio recordings: speech (recordings from the US government and librivox.org), music, and noise.
+We discarded all audio samples shorter than 1024 ms from the dataset.
+All such short samples were recordings of noise, and including them could lead to biased predictions based solely on the sample duration rather than its acoustic content.
+From the remaining data we set aside randomly selected 10\% as a held-out evaluation set.
+Analogously to the previous task (section~\ref{sec:lid}), twenty randomly chosen 1024-ms-long segments were obtained from each recording in the dataset and pre-processed as specified in section~\ref{sec:pretrain}.
+The pre-trained speechVGG (460 hours + 3000 words), with fixed weights and no additional fine tuning, was used to obtain features from each segment.
+Same as before, a set of features for each recording was obtained by averaging representation of its segments.
+The features from the training portion of the data were used to train a simple logistic regression classifier~\cite{dreiseitl2002logistic} to distinguish speech, music, and noise.
+The classifier was evaluated using samples from the held-out portion of the data.

 \textbf{Results}: High-dimensional embeddings of the MUSAN dataset were visualized via t-SNE~\cite{maaten2008visualizing} (Fig.~\ref{fig:scatter}).
 Clusters representing speech recordings were clearly distinguishable from music and noise.
-This suggests that speechVGG, pre-trained on the LibriSpeech data, successfully transferred the generalized representation of speech to this task.
-Interestingly, embeddings of speech recordings were divided into two distinct clusters, one made up exclusively of US government recordings (Fig.~\ref{fig:scatter}, dark blue).
+Interestingly, embeddings of speech recordings were divided into two distinct clusters; one made up almost exclusively of US government recordings (Fig.~\ref{fig:scatter}, dark blue).
 Our approach yielded \textbf{96.5\%} classification accuracy.
-Remarkably, the high-dimensional embeddings, obtained from the speechVGG pre-trained on voice recordings, allowed to reliably distinguish samples of music and noise.
-Tagliasacchi, et al.~\cite{google2} reported 99.0\% accuracy on the MUSAN classification task using representations of 0.975-seconds-long segments of recordings.
-However, their approach was tailored specifically for this task and each time used the entire audio clip, while here we used only 20 random segments (i.e. up to 20 seconds of audio).
+This suggests that speechVGG, pre-trained on the LibriSpeech data, not only successfully transferred the generalized speech representation to this task, but also allowed to reliably distinguish samples of music and noise.
+Tagliasacchi, et al.~\cite{google2} reported 99.0\% accuracy on this task using representations from 0.975-seconds-long segments of recordings.
+Importantly, their approach was tailored specifically for this task, while our encoder was designed for versatile \textit{cross-task} applications.
+Moreover, our approach used only twenty 1024-ms-long segments from each clip, i.e. up to 20.5 seconds of audio, instead of all available, as Tagliasacchi, et al.~\cite{google2} did.